 The autoselect command sequence allows the host system to access the manufacturer and devices codes, and determine whether or not a sector is protected.
-Table 5 shows the address and data requirements.
-This method is an alternative to that shown in Table 4, which is intended for PROM programmers and requires V{ID} on address bit A9.
+Table 4 shows the address and data requirements.
+This method is an alternative to that shown in Table 3, which is intended for PROM programmers and requires V{ID} on address bit A9.

 The autoselect command sequence is initiated by writing two unlock cycles, followed by the autoselect command.
 The device then enters the autoselect mode, and the system may read at any address any number of times, without initiating another command sequence.
-A read cycle at address XX00h retrieves the manufacturer code.
-A read cycle at address XX01h in word mode (or 02h in byte mode) returns the device code.
-A read cycle containing a sector address (SA) and the address 02h in word mode (or 04h in byte mode) returns 01h if that sector is protected, or 00h if it is unprotected.
-Refer to Tables 2 and 3 for valid sector addresses.
+A read cycle at address 00h retrieves the manufacturer code.
+A read cycle at address 01h returns the device code.
+A read cycle containing a sector address (SA) and the address 02h returns 01h if that sector is protected, or 00h if it is unprotected.
+Refer to Table 2 for valid sector addresses.